1325 Cramer Circle

 All lofts are designed as one piece of furniture with space for 2 mattresses.
 Remember to consult your roommate first and agree to loft.

-For the 20-21 academic year our usual supplier, Lowe's in Big Rapids, is not providing any loft kits.
-If you choose to build your own loft, please use our blueprints below.
 The university does not provide any of the lumber or other raw materials.
 Plans are designed for double beds but there are instructions on making a single loft in the plans below.
 Custom lofts (purchased on Amazon or other retailer) must be pre-approved through the Office of Housing and Residence Life (more information under Loft Policy).

 *Lofting not available in North Hall due to pre-lofted furniture.

 Please click on the diagrams below for blueprints for both double and single loft specifications.

 |South and West Campus Loft Plan